 \paragraph{Evaluation} In the research literature, we often find that offline experiments are used, as it is commonly done for single-user recommendation, focusing on the evaluation of different recommendation algorithms.\footnote{Reference works like~\cite{Felfernig2018GRSIntro} or~\cite{Masthoff2022GRSBeyond} are strongly focusing on such evaluations as well.} However, as outlined in this essay, the presentation of a list of recommendations based on the aggregated preferences of the group members only covers one part of the functionalities of our envisioned group recommendation agents, which support the group's decision-making process in various ways.
-Furthermore, the question remains to what extent abstract computational measures like precision and recall may truly inform us of the effectiveness of a group recommendation system.
+Furthermore, the question remains to what extent general system evaluation measures, like precision and recall, may trustworthy inform us of the effectiveness of a group recommender system.

-In terms of the assessment of the quality a group's decision or choice, \citet{Jameson2022} establish four desirable criteria: that the ``outcome is good'', that the decision process is efficient, that the process is not unpleasant, and that the decision can be justified.
-One main challenge for the first criterion is that it may not always be clear at decision time what constitutes a good outcome, as group members may have different preferences and beliefs. \citet{Masthoff2022GRSBeyond} argue that the group member's \emph{satisfaction} with the decision is an important factor.
+When assessing the quality of a group's decision or choice, in~\citet{Jameson2022} four desirable criteria are proposed: that the ``outcome is good'', that the decision process is efficient, that the process is not unpleasant, and that the decision can be justified.
+One main challenge for the first criterion is that it may not always be clear at decision time what constitutes a good outcome, as group members may have different preferences and beliefs.
+In~\citet{Masthoff2022GRSBeyond} the authors argue that the group member's \emph{satisfaction} with the decision is an important factor.
 Yet, it is clear that the decision that maximizes satisfaction in the group may in the end not be the one with the best outcome, knowing that psychological factors and group dynamics may influence user satisfaction.